MrEliasen/twitch-bot-list/README.md

 The list of bots is currently extracted from [Twitch Insights](https://twitchinsights.net/bots).
 The purpose of this list is for use with the [Ban Twitch Bots](https://ban-twitch-bots.sirmre.com/) website.

 The reason for having this list is to allow people to ban them in their channels so they do not receive subs gifted by the community.
+The accounts found on the list are not necessarily actual bots, but are in a lot of channels at the same time, making them essentially a "bot" in these channels.

 ## Greylisting